spatialaudio/nbsphinx/doc/a-normal-rst-file.rst

 -------------------------

-In some case it is desired to just create thumbnail links to existing notebooks, already inlcuded in a ``toctree``.
+In some case it is desired to just create thumbnail links to existing notebooks, already included in a ``toctree``.
 This can be used e.g. to link to a subset of notebooks from API documentation to highlight the use of some functionality.

 For this there is a dedicated ``nblinkgallery`` directive.